interuss/dss/README.md

 [here](https://www.cockroachlabs.com/docs/stable/architecture/overview.html).

 ## Directories of Interest:
-*   `config/` has all of the configuration required to deploy a DSS instance (typically to a Kubernetes cluster).
+*   `build/` has all of the configuration required to build and deploy a DSS instance (typically to a Kubernetes cluster).
 The README in that directory contains more information.
 *   `pkg/` contains all of the source code for the DSS.
 See the README in that directory for more information.
 *   `cmds/` contains entry points and docker files for the actual binaries (the